Start here: you do not have to be a citizen

 - "Applying for my citizen kids will get me deported."
 No. You apply for the children; you don't report your own status as a non-applicant, and benefits used by your kids don't count against you.

 - "I need papers for everyone in the house."
-No — only for the people actually applying.
+No. You only need them for the people actually applying.

 - "SNAP counts as welfare against my green card."
 Not under the current public-charge rule, which excludes SNAP.
 Confirm your specific case with a legal-aid provider.

 - "If I'm undocumented, my family can't get anything."
-Your eligible members — citizen children especially — usually can.
+Your eligible members usually can, citizen children especially.

 How to apply when you're eligible